 5 min read · Cost

-Permit and inspection
+Permits and inspection timelines

-Architectural complexity
+Architectural complexity changes scope, not rate

 How to compare your specific situation